muranga/mvnwebapp/README.md

 Google Appengine example app using webapp2

-Create a virtual enviroment and install the required libs in pip-requires.tx
+Create a virtual enviroment and install the required libs in pip-requires.txt

     pip install -r pip-requires.txt